maple-labs/maple-js/README.md

 ### Connecting to a Contract

 - Once you have the address you need to set up a signer.
-- Please refer to the [ethers docs](https://docs.ethers.io/v5/) (or your choice of web3) if you require further assistance.
+- Please refer to the [ethers docs](https://docs.ethers.io/v5/) (or your choice of web3 library) if you require further assistance.

 #### Usage